 There is also the unseen costs of damage to your brand reputation.
 If your drivers cut people off in traffic or sway into their lane, they’ll decide they’re never calling you when they need the service you offer.

 You can add fleet management dash cam and sensors to fleet vehicles to track driving habits and other details.
 Use the information to establish company-wide policies and improve driving records.

-Making small changes to the way you manage your fleet can result in big savings and improvements.
+Making small changes to the way you manage your fleet, such as using and seeing fuel card benefits, can result in big savings and improvements.
 Take the time to analyze how you’re doing and implement the things necessary to improve your record.

 Author bio: Eleanor is the editor-in-chief at Designerly Magazine.
 She’s also a freelance web designer with a focus on user experience.
 Eleanor lives in Philly with her husband and dog, Bear